 Closeup of Warner Richmond from a still shown below.
 This is how ye Old Corral webmaster remembers him - wearing that trademarked, flat-brimmed cowboy hat.

 Born in Wisconsin in 1886, Werner Paul Raetzman became stage and movie performer Warner P. Richmond.
 Family trees indicate his full name was Werner Paul Otto Raetzman.
+U. S. and Wisconsin census records from 1880 - 1910 have the family living in Reedsburg, Sauk County, Wisconsin.
+Father William Raetzman was born in Germany and was a Justice of the Peace and a printer.

 - In the 1910 census, Warner has two entries, one in Chicago and the other in Wisconsin.
-In Chicago, his occupation is "Actor-Stock Company" and he's living with brother Ewald and family.
+In Chicago, his occupation is "Actor - Stock Company" and he's living with brother Ewald and family.
 He's with his parents in Wisconsin and his occupation is musical instrument salesman.

 - December 31, 1912 Galveston (Texas) Daily News: Charlotte Walker and George Bancroft were the leads in "The Trail of the Lonesome Pine" at the Grand Theater in Galveston, Texas.
 And Richmond had a major supporting role.